Home / Church Life / Fellowship Events / The Graveyard Shift

 On Saturday 7th July 2018 we had a great fellowship event exploring St Mary's Churchyard; we met our Belvoir Angels and found out about the mysterious Reuben George Brooke.
 And it was all followed by a traditional afternoon tea in church, hosted by Plumtree WI.

-After our hard work, we retired to stand under the walnut tree where we ate fresh fruit and Paul explained a little about the history behind the Belvoir Angels, Reuben George and his grandparents.
+After our hard work, we retired to stand under the walnut tree where Paul explained a little about the history behind the Belvoir Angels, Reuben George and his grandparents.
 He showed us a tie made from the Seaton tartan.

 Then, quiz time: Can you find the Portuguese Laurel in the churchyard?
 What is its link with chillies?
 Can you find the remains of a medieval wall in the churchyard?
 What in the churchyard links to the legend of the Holy Grail?

 After being amazed by a fly-past from a buzzard, we retired to the church where we were treated to afternoon tea, prepared by the ladies of Plumtree WI.
 A wonderful end to a fun and fact-filled afternoon.

 Here is a selection of photos taken at the event, click on a picture to see a larger version.